 - Remove roof racks and other items that increase the air resistance of your car when they’re not in use.

 - Drive steadily, not aggressively

-- Stay under the speed limit – at high speeds an extra 5 km/h can mean a drop of XX% in fuel efficiency
+- Stay under the speed limit – at high speeds, an extra 5 km/h can drop fuel efficiency.

 - Drive the first few minutes with your window down so that hot air escapes your car.
 This means the air conditioner works less hard to cool the air inside.

 - Drive in the most efficient gear, not too high or too low

 - Keep the weight down – don’t carry lots of things you don’t need in your car.
 Heavy cars need more fuel to go the same distance as light cars.